ErrorTzy/writings/notes/Peter_seminar_mind/QuiningQualia.md

 **Cases of cerebral achromatopsia**

-- **Case 1**: Unable to name or recognize any color on the left field, but the right field is normal
+- **Case 1**: Unable to name or recognize any color on the left visual field, but the right visual field is normal
 - **Case 2**: Able to match actual color, or match color words with object names; but unable to match color words with actual objects; But he never says I don't know
 - **Case 3**: Reports that everything wents black or grey, but has 50% chance of being correct when asked to identify colors
 - **Case 4**: Colors seem to drain out; aware of the deficit

 Some are self-aware about their color perception anomoly (1,4) and some are not (2...3?)

 **Dennett's remark**: There are all kinds of interpretations in terms of qualia: maybe the issue is purely verbal: they see things normally but they just cannot correct report them; Or maybe they indeed have anomoly in qualia.
+So judgement of qualia vs qualia may be separated

 ## Filling the Vacuum